10 Steps to Get Rich

 Traditional banks are for the middle class.
 They have also turned to credit cards.

-Rich people get there money from investment banks, wealthy individuals, and institutions like pension funds or insurance companies.
+Rich people get their money from investment banks, wealthy individuals, and institutions like pension funds or insurance companies.
 Or by going public.

 If they succeed in business, they can borrow large sums of money relatively easily at relatively low rates.